Asquarep/techie-planet-student-scores/README.md

 The SQL answers are in the SQL Package in the resources folder

+SAMPLE TASK

 The sample task is in src/main/java/ integration tests are written in src/test/java
+To run the application, startup docker and access the endpoints at localhost:8081 There are 3 students preloaded into the database, with whuch you can test the application.
+The three students have IDs of 1, 2, 3, respectively.